zerohd4869/zerohd4869.github.io/_pages/about.md

 His current research interests include machine learning and natural language processing, with a particular focus on **general representation learning**, **sentiment analysis**, and **harmful content detection**.
 He has published 10+ papers at AI conferences and journals including ACL, EMNLP, TNNLS, TMM, with a total citation count of 300+.
-Furthermore, he actively participates in the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI, and a Program Committee member for some AI conferences.
+Furthermore, he actively participates in the AI community as an Area Chair for NAACL 2024, a Journal Reviewer for EAAI and TCSVT, and a Program Committee member for some AI conferences.

 If you are seeking any form of academic cooperation, please feel free to contact him at [hudou@iie.ac.cn](mailto:hudou@iie.ac.cn).